greenelab/xswap-manuscript/manuscript.md

 ### Performance of the XSwap algorithm

-![Fraction of edges swapped as a function of swap attempts and network density.
+The performance of the XSwap algorithm depends on a number of network properties.
+We define network density to be the number of edges divided by the number of potential edges.
+Increasing network density lowers the asymptotic fraction of edges changed, as greater density prevents the algorithm from removing certain edges.
+Scale-free random graphs (via Barabási–Albert) can have a lower fraction of their edges swapped, asymptotically, as compared to basic random graphs (via Erdős–Rényi).

-  Higher density networks have lower asymptotic fractions of edges swapped and take more attempts to reach these values.
+![Higher density networks have lower asymptotic fractions of edges swapped and take more attempts to reach these values.
+  The Barabási–Albert model produces scale-free random graphs, while Erdős–Rényi generates random graphs where all edges are equally likely.
   ](https://github.com/greenelab/xswap-analysis/raw/47f67f85b1a5df2714d564c274515f1fdeb882ba/img/6_xswap_percent_swapped_iterations/lines_continuous.png){#fig:swap-percent width="100%"}

 ### Approximate edge prior {#approx-prior-supp}